Historical Markers in Cortland County, New York

 Cortland County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cortland County, New York.
+This timeline provides a concise overview of the key events in the history of Cortland County, New York.

 - 1791 - Cortland County is created from part of Onondaga County.